 - Set the alarm an hour before bedtime, reminding you to spit out your gum, as this will give your mouth and jaw time to relax and adapt.

-- Brush your teeth before bed, as you’ll need to spit out your gum.
+- Brush your teeth before bed because you’ll need to spit out your gum.

 - Place a bin and a note reminding you to remove any gum by your bed so that it’s the last thing you see at night.

-- Undertake a guided meditation to aid sleep and relaxation so that you feel calm and relaxed without the aid of chewing gum.
+- Undertake a guided meditation to aid sleep and relaxation so you feel calm and relaxed without chewing gum.

 If all else fails, you could consider wearing a night guard to make chewing impossible.

 As per Dentistry Today, night guards are usually associated with bruxism.
-If this addition breaks the compulsion to chew gum at night, it’s worthy of consideration.
+If this addition breaks the compulsion to chew gum at night, it’s worth consideration.

 Like all habits, cessation of chewing gum isn’t easy to break.
-Gum may isn’t as physically addictive or harmful as cigarettes or sugar, but it still inhibits sleep and presents certain health risks.
+Gum may not be as physically addictive or harmful as cigarettes or sugar, but it still inhibits sleep and presents certain health risks.